Monthly Archives: November 2011

 There are many excellent pasta sauces on the market, and they can’t be beat for convenience.
 But they can’t compare to a homemade marinara, and the wonderful aroma that will permeate your kitchen as it cooks!

 Bold flavors mingle harmoniously in this flavorful dish featuring angel hair pasta with mushrooms and tomatoes.
 Serve with Mediterranean Bean Salad or a colorful green salad with added chickpeas.

 Carbonara refers to a pasta dish made with bacon.
 To make this dish vegan, a bacon substitute in the form of smoky tempeh is used to augment this Italian classic.
 It’s made even tastier with lots of broccoli, and some optional asparagus.
 Photos by Evan Atlas.

-This festive coleslaw is easy to make with pre-shredded cabbage (make sure to get the kind with added carrots), though you’re welcome to use a combination of fresh green and red cabbage, as suggested in the variation.
-This is welcome as an everyday salad and is also festive enough to serve with holiday meals.
+This delicious coleslaw is easy to make with pre-shredded cabbage (make sure to get the kind with added carrots), though you’re welcome to use a combination of fresh green and red cabbage, as suggested in the variation.
+This is welcome as an everyday salad, yet is festive enough to serve with holiday meals.
+Photos by Evan Atlas.